buksy90/words-pexeso/README.md

  - 2.1 Render pexeso based on the words selected in setup.
  - 2.2 Read words on pexeso chard when it is chosen.

+## Current Implementation

+Implemented: **1.1 Character Selection**

+Navigate to `Setup` (top bar) then **Select Characters** to open the keyboard grid.
+Click any character button to toggle inclusion.
+Selected characters are highlighted and stored globally (persisting while the session stays active) via a Nuxt composable in `composables/useCharacters.ts`.

+Next planned steps: 1.2 word length & count selection, generation of candidate words using active characters.

 ## 🚀 Tech Stack

 - **Nuxt 3** - The Intuitive Vue Framework